autamus/container-builder-template/README.md

 # Container Builder Template

-This template will show you how to enable automated builds for your repository Dockerfiles to the [GitHub container registry](https://github.blog/2020-09-01-introducing-github-container-registry/), ghcr.io.
+This template will show you how to set up automated builds for the Dockerfiles in your repository and deploy them to any container registry.

 **under development**